School of Economics Honours

 - ECOS3904: Applied Macroeconomics Honours (Semester 2)

 Please Note: Certain combinations of ECMT subjects are acceptable substitutes for ECOS3903 and ECOS3904 but do not count towards the economics major.
-Please consult the handbook for details.
+To substitute for ECOS3903, students may take ECMT3110 AND one of the following subjects: ECMT2120; ECMT3120; ECMT3160; or ECMT3170.
+Note that some ECMT electives are not offered every year.
+To substitute for ECOS3904, students may take ECMT3110 AND ECMT3130.

 Students must also complete one additional 3000-level ECOS unit during their degree, except when both ECOS3903 and ECOS3904 are selected.